-Simon Cabaret Phuket has been a successful international attraction for two decades and there is no need to tell you what makes Simon Cabaret famous; It’s not the stage design or the feathers or shiny costumes, it’s not the performance, which by the way is good.
+Simon Cabaret Phuket has been a successful attraction for more than two decades.
+There is no need to tell you what makes Simon Cabaret so famous.
+It’s not the stage design or the feathers or shiny costumes, it’s not the performance, which by the way is good.
 No, it is all about the ladyboys phenomenon, and Phuket Simon Cabaret certainly can afford the prettiest ones.
 So yes, you should add it to your list of things to do while in Phuket.
 It’s definitely worth it.

 If you don’t feel like going to a Vegas Style Ladyboy show, you can go to My Way in Paradise Complex in Patong Beach and enjoy a more modest show that won’t cost you more than a drink.